bdx0/resume/ats_friendly_guidelines.md

 *   **`language-clarity`**: `concise-direct`
     *   *Description*: **Use clear, concise, and direct language.**
     *   *Detail*: Get straight to the point.
 Avoid jargon where simpler terms suffice, but use industry-specific terminology when it's a keyword from the job description.
-    *   *Example*: Instead of "Was responsible for the oversight of various departmental initiatives," write "Managed departmental initiatives."
+    *   *Example*: Instead of "I want bridging the gap between technology and human interaction.
+I will make the software more simpler, more better," write "Passionate about bridging the gap between technology and human interaction to create simpler, better software."

 *   **`action-verbs`**: `strong-impactful`
     *   *Description*: **Start bullet points with strong action verbs.**
     *   *Detail*: Action verbs (e.g., "Developed," "Managed," "Implemented," "Achieved") make your accomplishments sound more dynamic and impactful.
-    *   *Example*: "Developed a new client onboarding process that reduced setup time by 15%."
+    *   *Example*: "Developed mobile app using Flutter."

 *   **`proofreading-standard`**: `error-free`
     *   *Description*: **Thoroughly proofread for any spelling, grammar, or punctuation errors.**